Constellation Shaping under Phase Noise Impairment for Sub-THz Communications: System model

 \subsection{Phase noise model}

-The main focus in this work is to design a symbol constellation, which is robust \LH{against PN.} Hence, accurate modelling of the phase noise is of paramount importance. \DM{Furthermore, our solution is data-driven, which allows us to approximate the \LH{practical} PSD \LH{characteristics} of the PN to a sufficient accuracy in contrast to models that neglect the Wiener part based on an ideal estimator assumption \cite{KrishnanPNOptimization},\cite{CEALetiDigitalDesign}.} Therefore, we consider the \LH{well-established} multi pole-zero \LH{PN} model \LH{ recommended by} \cite{3gpp.38.803}.
+The main focus in this work is to design a symbol constellation, which is robust \LH{against PN.} Hence, accurate modelling of the phase noise is of paramount importance. \DM{Furthermore, our solution is data-driven, which allows us to approximate the \LH{practical} PSD \LH{characteristics} of the PN to a sufficient accuracy in contrast to models that neglect the Wiener part based on an ideal estimator assumption \cite{KrishnanPNOptimization},\cite{CEALetiDigitalDesign}.} Therefore, we consider the \LH{well-established} multi pole-zero \LH{PN} model \LH{ recommended by} \cite[\S6.1.10]{3gpp.38.803}.
 The PSD we consider is given by,

 where \DM{$\text{PSD0}$} is the power spectrum at zero frequency, $f_{z,n}$ and $f_{p,n}$ are zero and pole frequencies. $\alpha_{z,n}$ and $\alpha_{p,n}$ are the powers at each zero and pole frequencies.
-We generate the phase noise samples $\mathbf{\Theta}(n)$ using the filtered Gaussian technique, where \DM{initial noise samples} are drawn from a random normal distribution $\mathcal{CN}(0,\mathbf{I})$ and filtered using the PSD $S(f)$ according to the specified poles and zeros in the frequency domain and converted back to the time domain. \DM{For more details, the reader is referred to \cite{LeHangWaveform}}.
+Phase noise samples are generated from the parameters, using the relevant models specified in Table \ref{sim_table}.
+Then the generated phasors are multiplied with the oversampled pulse-shaped signal which implicitly simulates the inter symbol interference (ISI) caused by the phase noise.